lihkin213/dns-svcs/zone.md

 Create an instance of DNS Services.

 After you create your own instance, create a zone to host in that instance.
 The zone must be two levels deep.
 Note that this doesn't limit the depth of hostnames within the zone.
 For example, within the zone `example.com`, you can add A records for `hostname.example.com`, or `hostname.subdomain.example.com`.

+Unlike public DNS domains, private domains are not registered with a registrar.
+They exist solely within IBM Cloud DNS Services.
+To enable split horizon DNS operation, we allow arbitrary domain names with a few restrictions.
+This can result in a private DNS domain with the same name as a public DNS domain.
+When such a private domain is attached to a network such as a VPC, the private domain will have higher precedence in that network.

 ### Create a DNS zone
 {: #create-a-dns-zone}